-Catholic Religious Education (CRE)
+Catholic Religious Education

 Religious Education Schedule

-Religious Education Calendar 2023-2024
+Religious Education Calendar 2024-2025 (Coming Soon)

-AMS Family Wittness to Christ
+AMS Family Witness to Christ

 With the launching of the new AMS Family Witness to Christ platform, Catholic military families now have access to games, videos, challenges, and other innovative tools to support pre-K-through-12 religious education.
+For access to the AMS Family Witness to Christ platform, families should consult their installation’s priest or CRE to obtain teh AMS code to register.
+Contact AMS Director of Faith Formation, Jose Amaya at FaithFormation@milarch.org or (202) 719-3600 with questions and concerns.

 Pflaum Gospel Weeklies